hmarsolla/telegram-bot-get-ip/README.md

 # Telegram Bot - My IP Please

-Gives bot server's computer IP.
+Sends the bot's server's current IP.
 Useful for getting a dynamic IP of a machine over distance.

 Fill the chat ids and token on the config.py file and use the command **_/where_** to receive the